davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM: same diagram, but with the leader Xed out

 Now we have a problem.
 With the leader gone, so is the variable.
-All the follower nodes are still up and running, but they're only programmed to send RPCs to the leader, and the leader is online to respond.
-Our distributed variable went offline!
+All the follower nodes are still up and running, but they're only programmed to send RPCs to the leader, and the leader isn’t going to respond now that it’s offline.
+Our distributed variable is now offline!
 And since a single node crash was enough to bring down the variable too, we have to admit that our variable was not fault tolerant.
 That's no good; we need to fix this.

 Oftentimes the way to achieve fault tolerance is **redundancy**.
 In our case, since the leader can crash, let's set up some backups, and **fail over** to new leader when the current leader fails.